BrightcoveOS/App-Cloud-Demos/README.md

 * **authentication:** Demonstrates one way to implement authentication and authorization via a REST API.

-* **dual-screen-video:** Demonstrates one way to create a "dual screen" app with Apple TV and dual screen mirroring capability.
+* **dual-screen-video:** Demonstrates one way to create a dual-screen video app for Apple TV.

 * **file-download:** Demonstrates how to download, retrieve and delete files on disk using `bc.device.requestDownload()` and associated methods and events.